spryker/spryker-docs/docs/scos/dev/example-modules.md

 The Spryker *core modules* provide generic, reusable functionality that benefits a wide range of use cases.
 These modules offer a foundation for customization and serve as versatile building blocks.

 *Example modules* in contrast, are designed for specific, one-off use-cases.
 Their functionality is tightly aligned with unique business requirements and isn't suitable for broad reuse.
 These modules serve as specialized, project-specific solutions.
+See the [Product Warehouse Allocation Example](https://github.com/spryker/product-warehouse-allocation-example) module.

 ## Example module use-cases